Monday 19 December

 Parallel Submitted Talk

-5.40pm – 6pm GMT
+5.40pm – 6pm

 Rethinking the “gypsy” retrotransposon: A roadmap for community-driven reconsideration of problematic gene names